 What causes migraines?

-Women are more than twice as likely as men to experience migraines.
-This is due to hormonal factors.
+Women are about three times as likely as men to experience migraines.
+This is thought to be largely due to hormonal factors.
 Women might find that they experience a migraine just before, or just after, the start of their period.
 Some women find that oral contraception (the pill) can trigger migraines.
 It might be that women experience migraines as they approach the menopause, or that hormone replacement therapy (HRT) triggers migraines.

 There are various factors which might trigger a migraine.
 Each person is different and you should try to identify which factors might apply to you and try to avoid them.
 Many people find that they are able to tolerate one of the triggers on its own but a combination of more than one trigger can push them over their threshold and cause an attack.

 Emotional triggers include